is adoption a traumatic experience?

 what actually counts as trauma?

-According to the DSM-5, trauma is defined as exposure to actual or threatened death, serious injury, or sexual violence.
-This can happen by directly experiencing the event, witnessing it, learning it happened to someone close, or through repeated exposure to its details.
+According to the DSM-5, trauma involves exposure to actual or threatened death, serious injury, or sexual violence.
+This can happen through directly experiencing an event, witnessing it, learning that it happened to someone close to you, or being repeatedly exposed to traumatic details.
+This definition is important because it helps clinicians diagnose conditions like PTSD.

 trauma and traumatic stress are not the same